 Not mentioned in the tweet above are specificity (a.k.a. selectivity and true negative rate or TNR), negative predictive value (NPV), miss rate (a.k.a. false negative rate or FNR), fall-out (a.k.a. false positive rate or FPR), false discovery rate (FDR), and false omission rate (FOR).

 How many terms are possible?
 There are four basic ingredients: TP, FP, TN, and FN.
+(You may see these arranged into a 2 by 2 grid called a confusion matrix.)
 So if each term may or may not be included in a sum in the numerator and denominator, that’s 16 possible numerators and 16 denominators, for a total of 256 possible terms to remember.
 Some of these are redundant, such as one (a.k.a.
 ONE), given by TP/TP, FP/FP, etc. If we insist that the numerator and denominator be different, that eliminates 16 possibilities, and we’re down to a more manageable 240 definitions.
 And if we rule out terms that are the reciprocals of other terms, we’re down to only 120 definitions to memorize.

 But wait!
 We’ve assumed every term occurs with a coefficient of either 0 or 1.
 But the F1 score has a couple coefficients of 2: